-In each indenture of trust, trust agreement or other document pursuant to which Parity Obligations are issued or delivered (each, an "Issuing Document"), the Department may establish a reserve fund for such Parity Obligations.
+Pursuant to an Issuing Document, the Department may establish a reserve fund for such Parity Obligations.
 Subject to the terms of each Issuing Document, the Department may elect to treat such reserve fund as a part of the "Common Reserve."
 The Common Reserve secures all of the Parity Obligations for which the Department has elected to participate in the Common Reserve (each, a "Common Reserve Parity Obligation").
-Pursuant to the Indenture, at the time of issuance of the Series 2015A Bonds the Trustee will establish a reserve fund for the Series 2015A Bonds (the "Reserve Fund"), and the Department will elect to treat the Reserve Fund as part of the Common Reserve.
-In addition to the Reserve Fund, the Department has elected to treat the reserve funds established for its Refunding Revenue Bonds, 2005 Series A (the "Series 2005A Bonds"), Refunding Revenue Bonds, 2005 Series B (the "Series 2005B Bonds"), Refunding Revenue Bonds, 2005 Series C-1 (the "Series 2005C-1 Bonds," and collectively with the Series 2005A Bonds and the Series 2005B Bonds, the "Series 2005 Bonds"), Refunding Revenue Bonds, 2006 Series A (the "Series 2006A Bonds"), Refunding Revenue Bonds, 2006 Series B (the "Series 2006B Bonds"), Refunding Revenue Bonds, 2006 Series C (the "Series 2006C Bonds," and collectively with the Series 2006A Bonds and the Series 2006B Bonds, the "Series 2006 Bonds"), Revenue Bonds, 2009 Series A (the "Series 2009A Bonds"), Revenue Bonds, 2009 Series B (the "Series 2009B Bonds"), Refunding Revenue Bonds, 2009 Series C (the "Series 2009C Bonds," and collectively with the Series 2009A Bonds and the Series 2009B Bonds, the "Series 2009 Bonds"), Refunding Revenue Bonds, 2011 Series A (the "Series 2011A Bonds"), Refunding Revenue Bonds, 2011 Series B (the "Series 2011B Bonds," and together with the Series 2011A Bonds, the "Series 2011 Bonds"), Revenue Bonds and Refunding Revenue Bonds, 2014 Series A (the "Series 2014A Bonds"), Refunding Revenue Bonds, 2014 Series B (the "Series 2014B Bonds"), and Revenue Bonds, 2014 Series C (the "Series 2014C Bonds," and collectively with the Series 2014A Bonds and the Series 2014B Bonds, the "Series 2014 Bonds") as part of the Common Reserve.
-The Series 2015A Bonds will be secured by the Common Reserve on parity with the other Common Reserve Parity Obligations (the Series 2005 Bonds, the Series 2006 Bonds, the Series 2009 Bonds, the Series 2011 Bonds, the Series 2014 Bonds and any additional Parity Obligations issued in the future for which the Department elects to participate in the Common Reserve).
+Pursuant to the Indenture, at the time of issuance of the Series 2016 Bonds the Trustee will establish a reserve fund for the Series 2016 Bonds (the "Reserve Fund"), and the Department will elect to treat the Reserve Fund as part of the Common Reserve.
+In addition to the Reserve Fund, the Department has elected to treat the reserve funds established for its Refunding Revenue Bonds, 2006 Series A (the "Series 2006A Bonds"), Refunding Revenue Bonds, 2006 Series B (the "Series 2006B Bonds"), Refunding Revenue Bonds, 2006 Series C (the "Series 2006C Bonds," and collectively with the Series 2006A Bonds and the Series 2006B Bonds, the "Series 2006 Bonds"), Revenue Bonds, 2009 Series A (the "Series 2009A Bonds"), Revenue Bonds, 2009 Series B (the "Series 2009B Bonds"), Refunding Revenue Bonds, 2009 Series C (the "Series 2009C Bonds," and collectively with the Series 2009A Bonds and the Series 2009B Bonds, the "Series 2009 Bonds"), Refunding Revenue Bonds, 2011 Series A (the "Series 2011A Bonds"), Refunding Revenue Bonds, 2011 Series B (the "Series 2011B Bonds," and together with the Series 2011A Bonds, the "Series 2011 Bonds"), Revenue Bonds and Refunding Revenue Bonds, 2014 Series A (the "Series 2014A Bonds"), Refunding Revenue Bonds, 2014 Series B (the "Series 2014B Bonds"), Revenue Bonds, 2014 Series C (the "Series 2014C Bonds," and collectively with the Series 2014A Bonds and the Series 2014B Bonds, the "Series 2014 Bonds"), and Refunding Revenue Bonds, 2015 Series A (the "Series 2015 Bonds") as part of the Common Reserve.
+The Series 2016 Bonds will be secured by the Common Reserve on parity with the other Common Reserve Parity Obligations (the Series 2006 Bonds, the Series 2009 Bonds, the Series 2011 Bonds, the Series 2014 Bonds, the Series 2015 Bonds and any additional Parity Obligations issued in the future for which the Department elects to participate in the Common Reserve).

-Amounts on deposit in the Common Reserve will be drawn upon by the Trustee if the amounts in the respective principal accounts and/or interest accounts for the Common Reserve Parity Obligations (including the Series 2015A Bonds) are insufficient to pay in full any principal or interest then due on such Common Reserve Parity Obligations.
-In the event any amounts are required to be withdrawn from the Common Reserve, such amounts will be withdrawn and deposited pro rata to meet the funding requirements of the Common Reserve Parity Obligations (including the Series 2015A Bonds).
+Amounts on deposit in the Common Reserve will be drawn upon by the Trustee if the amounts in the respective principal accounts and/or interest accounts for the Common Reserve Parity Obligations (including the Series 2016 Bonds) are insufficient to pay in full any principal or interest then due on such Common Reserve Parity Obligations.
+In the event any amounts are required to be withdrawn from the Common Reserve, such amounts will be withdrawn and deposited pro rata to meet the funding requirements of the Common Reserve Parity Obligations (including the Series 2016 Bonds).